-

 Course Creation

-It facilitates dragging and dropping of content but managing the builder comes with quite a learning curve.
-The uploading of your content and designing of structure is done through Product Blueprint which also comes with sample structures and editable preset templates.
+It facilitates dragging and dropping content, but managing the builder comes with quite a learning curve.
+You upload your content and design the structure through Product Blueprint, which also comes with sample structures and editable preset templates.

 It comes with a quiz builder of its own but does not support advanced features like question banks.